Application for a Grant

 Note: In reviewing the funding you have requested, committee members take into account the quality of your overall financial planning, your justification of the proposed expenditures, and the institutional and partner organization funding that you have secured.
 It is also important to indicate how the budget requested from SSHRC and the partners' contributions will complement each other and benefit the objectives of the partnership.

-Applicants may attach a one-page document naming potential reviewers who, in their opinion, would be unlikely to provide an impartial review.
+Applicants may attach a one-page PDF document naming potential reviewers who, in their opinion, would be unlikely to provide an impartial review.
 This document must provide a justification for excluding potential reviewers (e.g., experts with whom you or members of your research team have had serious disputes).
 While SSHRC cannot be bound by this information, it will take it into consideration in the selection of external reviewers.

 This information will be held in strictest confidence and will not be provided to external reviewers or members of the adjudication committee.
 Any exclusion (if still relevant) should be renewed with any subsequent applications.